Ed Holler

-Ed "Punky" Holler (born Joseph Edward Holler; January 23, 1940, in Bluefield, West Virginia), is a former linebacker in the National Football League.
+Ed "Punky" Holler (born Joseph Edward Holler; January 23, 1940 – November 21, 2021), was a linebacker in the National Football League (NFL).

 Football career

-Holler was drafted in the fourteenth round of the 1963 NFL Draft by the Green Bay Packers and played that season with team.
+Holler was drafted in the fourteenth round of the 1963 NFL draft by the Green Bay Packers and played that season with team.
 The following season, he played with the Pittsburgh Steelers.

 He played at the collegiate level at the University of South Carolina.

-Career as a Lawyer
+Career as a lawyer

 Holler represented football legend George Rogers on his cocaine charges in 1990.
 In 2014, he received the Presidents Award from the South Carolina Association for Justice.
 At the time of his death, in 2021, Holler was a named partner with HOLLER, GARNER, CORBETT, GILCHRIST, & MASON.